1. Purpose

 De-identified clinical information is used by the Australian and New Zealand Tripartite Anaesthetic Data Committee (ANZTADC) of which the ASA is a member, along with the Australian and New Zealand College of Anaesthetists (ANZCA) and the New Zealand Society of Anaesthetists (NZSA).

 The ASA collects, uses and stores personal information, and may disclose information to third parties to provide ASA membership services and benefits, maintain ASA membership and service/benefits records, provide information, assist education and continuing professional development and to conduct research for purposes related to the ASA, anaesthesia and the above.
-All specific requests for information from a third party in connection with ASA services and benefits will be documented, and managed in accordance with the ASA privacy policy, and information privacy legislation.
+All specific requests for information from a third party in connection with ASA services and benefits will be documented, and managed in accordance with the ASA privacy policy, and any such disclosure will only occur in accordance with ASA’s obligations pursuant to the information privacy legislation.

 3.3 Disclosure

 The ASA does not sell any of the personal information it collects.
-The ASA will disclose personal information for the primary purpose for which it was collected or for a secondary purpose if it directly relates to the primary purpose.
+The ASA will disclose personal information for the primary purpose for which it was collected, for a secondary purpose if it directly relates to the primary purpose, or where required by law.
 Individuals will be informed of this and may have to sign a consent form at the point of collection.

 For example, aggregated membership information may be shared with medical boards, health authorities, government, hospitals and other health institutions in connection with uses identified in this policy.